Apply to become a member of the Collie Club of America:

 ccvagurl@aol.com

-This code shall establish a standard of conduct to be followed by all members of the Collie Club of America, Inc., in the normal course of breeding, selling, exhibiting.
-We recognize the difficulty of covering all situations and for this reason any failure to comply with the intent of the code shall be handled in the same manner as a specific violation.
-The welfare of all collies is the responsibility of all members.
+This code establishes a standard of conduct to be followed by all members of the Collie Club of America, Inc. We recognize the difficulty of covering all situations and, for this reason, any failure to comply with the intent of the code shall be handled in the same manner as a specific violation.
+The welfare of all Collies is the responsibility of all members.
+Failure to conduct oneself in compliance with this Code of Conduct shall be considered prejudicial to the best interests of the Collie.

 1. No member shall knowingly sell or place, trade or give any Collie of any age to pet dealers, catalog houses, or other commercial sources; nor shall Collies be given as prizes, auctioned, or exploited to the detriment of the breed.